pingswept/dev-log/2021-04-tensorflow-lite-on-rpi4.markdown

 Change import line to: `import tflite_runtime.interpreter as tflite` Change instantiation of interpreter: `interpreter = tflite.Interpreter(model_path=args.model_file)`

-`ImportError: libf77blas.so.3: cannot open shared object file: No such file or directory`
+`ImportError: libf77blas.so.3: cannot open shared object file: No such file or directory` fixed with `sudo apt-get install libatlas-base-dev`

+Also need to install PIL (`ModuleNotFoundError: No module named 'PIL'`) with `pip3 install Pillow`.

+`ImportError: libopenjp2.so.7: cannot open shared object file: No such file or directory`